An out of the ordinary weekend in Whanganui

 If you're looking for something to do in the Whanganui region this long weekend and are over the usual top-ten lists, this one's for you.
-The Whanganui Chronicle finds ten things to do this long weekend that you won't find in the pamphlets.
+Reporter Emma Bernard finds 10 things to do this long weekend that you won't find in the pamphlets.

 Ototoka Beach